-GOAL OBJECTIVE POLICIES (continued) Objective 2 (continued) d.
-Capturing trips with service commercial centers in new projects.e.
-Reduction of trips through alternative travel modes including bike and pedestrian paths and transit services.
-3) Motorized traffic may be required to experience some inconvenience for the purpose of helping to preserve the integrity of neighborhoods.
-4) Historic district streets shall be managed in such a manner that the flavor and character of the historic districts are preserved and enhanced while maintaining the livability of these neighborhoods and preserving the functionality of the street system.
+- d.
+Capturing trips with service commercial centers in new projects. - Reduction of trips through alternative travel modes including bike and pedestrian paths and transit services. - Motorized traffic may be required to experience some inconvenience for the purpose of helping to preserve the integrity of neighborhoods. - 4) Historic district streets shall be managed in such a manner that the flavor and character of the historic districts are preserved and enhanced while maintaining the livability of these neighborhoods and preserving the functionality of the street system.
 The use of traffic management strategies as described above shall be given priority over street widenings, lane additions and removal of on-street parking as a means of resolving traffic flow problems.
 Streets and arterials within historic neighborhoods shall not be upgraded or altered to increase capacity without an amendment to this plan.

-Objective 3 A framework of arterial and collector streets serving the Foothills shall be defined to serve development in the 1) The street framework will be established on principles in this plan, the Boise City Comprehensive Plan and the Destination 2015: Regional Transportation Plan For Northern Ada County (2015 Transportation Plan) , or the transportation plan of record. eligible areas.
-2) The 36 th Street and west Hill Road corridors shall be the primary arterials to serve Western Foothills development, as provided in the 2015 Transportation Plan .
-3) The extension of 36th Street to Cartwright Road and eventually to Bogus Basin Road is desirable.
+A framework of arterial and collector streets serving the Foothills shall be defined to serve development in the eligible areas.

+- The street framework will be established on principles in this plan, the Boise City Comprehensive Plan and the Destination 2015: Regional Transportation Plan For Northern Ada County (2015 Transportation Plan), or the transportation plan of record. - 2) The 36th Street and west Hill Road corridors shall be the primary arterials to serve Western Foothills development, as provided in the 2015 Transportation Plan. - 3) The extension of 36th Street to Cartwright Road and eventually to Bogus Basin Road is desirable.
 The intersection of 36th Street and Cartwright Road should be designed to encourage north/south traffic.
 Cartwright Road is to be a local street or discontinuous collector from 36th Street to Bogus Basin Road.